Third-Party Reproduction in China: Why Many Travel Abroad

 Availability of Donor Eggs, Sperm, and Embryos in China

 Overall, the availability of legally obtained donor eggs is low in China, while the availability of donor sperm is higher but still not commonly used.
-There are no donor egg banks in China, while there were reportedly 27 sperm banks in 2021.
-According to an analysis of ART by the Chinese Society of Reproductive Medicine over the period of 2013-2016, 1.3% of all births from ART were the result of the use of donor sperm, while 0.14% of births were the result of the use of donor eggs.
+There are no donor egg banks in China, while there were reportedly 27 sperm banks as of June 2021[1].
+According to an analysis of ART by the Chinese Society of Reproductive Medicine over the period of 2013-2016, 1.3% of all births from ART were the result of the use of donor sperm, while 0.14% of births were the result of the use of donor eggs[8].

 Commercial sperm donation is also prohibited.
 Sperm banks often have health criteria for donors, such as requiring men to be non-smokers, healthy and free from infectious diseases, and sometimes a certain height or even educational criteria.
 Some newer sperm banks include psychological assessments and an assessment of family history (for heritable diseases) for donors.
-According to Ministry of Health regulations, only five women can get pregnant from one donor.
+According to Ministry of Health regulations, only five women can get pregnant from one donor [11].

 Embryo donation is not allowed in China.